Out of Programme (OOP)

 No. However, trainees must ensure their Educational Supervisor, TPD and Trust / GP Practice are aware of their intentions.
 We also ask trainees to email the HEE local programme & information team (email@example.com)confirmation of their maternity dates, so their electronic HEE records can be updated accordingly.

 A clarification on matters raised by a recent query via DNUK regarding pensions whilst undertaking OOPR has been circulated by the BMA.
 Guidance on a number of LETB websites was indicating that doctors would have to pay both their own and their employers pension contributions whilst out of programme.
-This was raised with the BMA pensions department and the discussion is summarised in the Pensions and OOP document.

 In essence, however, the situation is more complicated than the advice on websites implies and depends on the status of the trainee in the university whilst they undertake their research.
 It is the BMA's understanding that in most cases they are employed by the university.
 This should mean that the advice on the websites is not correct.
 The Pensions Department have, therefore, advised as follows: